Design Space Exploration on Efficient and Accurate Human Pose Estimation from Sparse IMU-Sensing: Related Work

 \subsection{Deep learning based Human Pose Estimation (HPE) from sparse IMU-sensing}

 Different deep learning based models were investigated to estimate human pose from sparse \gls{imu}-data, enabling applications with lower mounting time and higher comfort due to fewer sensors.

-\textbf{\gls{sip}}~\cite{Marcard2017} showed the potential of \gls{hpe} from a sparse \gls{imu}-configuration of six sensors to enable human motion capture in the wild.
+\textbf{\gls{sip}}~\cite{Marcard2017} showed the potential of \gls{hpe} from a sparse \gls{imu}-configuration of six sensors to enable human \acrlong{mocap} in the wild.
 The human pose is estimated offline in two stages.
-First, the parameters of the \gls{smpl} are estimated from orientations in a constraint optimization.
-As a constraint, anthropometric limitations of the human body are used.
-Second, the orientation estimate of the first stage is optimized by taking orientation and acceleration parameters into account.
-The authors further introduced a new evaluation metric, the \gls{sip}-Error, which only takes the orientation error of the upper arms and thighs into consideration.
-However, this approach is not suited for real-time application, as it estimates the human pose offline.
+The authors further introduced a new evaluation metric, the \gls{sip}-error, which only takes the orientation error of upper arms and thighs into consideration.
+However, this approach is not suited for real-time application.

 \textbf{\gls{dip}}~\cite{Huang2018} followed \gls{sip} with the main goal to improve applicability in online-systems.
-A \gls{rnn} is used to directly estimate \gls{smpl} parameters from orientation and acceleration inputs.
-While training is performed with bidirectional \glspl{rnn}, a sliding window limits the access of the model to past and future data, allowing real-time use of the estimator.
-The authors further published a synthesis method for \gls{imu}-data from \gls{smpl} motions and a dataset of real \gls{imu}-data, which will be discussed in~\autoref{sec:database}.
+Real-time capability is enabled by considering a limited number of past and future data and a \gls{rnn} is used to directly estimate body model parameters from orientation and acceleration inputs.
+The authors further published a synthesis method to generate IMU-data from \gls{mocap} datasets.
+Therefore, motions are mapped to a body model, on which virtual IMU sensors are defined.
+For each virtual sensor, orientation and acceleration are calculated.

 \textbf{TransPose}~\cite{Xinyu2021} introduced a two-stage approach to estimate pose as well as global translation of human motion.
 Similar to \gls{dip}, bidirectional \glspl{rnn} are used with \gls{lstm} cells to estimate human pose.
 The authors claim to be more accurate and computationally more efficient and the model achieves processing at \SI{90}{fps}.